The WELL Standard is one of the world’s most popular healthy building programs around the world.

 EDGE Technologies used a combination of healthy working options, including fitness opportunities for employees, low VOC-emitting building materials, and varied meeting places.
 EDGE Technologies also utilized other approaches, such as the addition of a meditation room and optional bi-weekly massages or naps.

-One crucial element of every WELL project is indoor air quality.
+One crucial element of every WELL project is office air quality.
 Read more below to find out how commercial air quality monitoring can earn you points toward a WELL certification.